India Inflation At 5-Month High; Industrial Output Falls Unexpectedly

 The inflation rate was well above the Reserve Bank of India's medium term target of 4.0 percent.

-The RBI lifted its benchmark rate for the fourth consecutive time in September to curtail soaring inflation and to stem the decline in the rupee to a record low as the emerging markets encounter spillover effects from the policy normalization in advanced economies.
+The Reserve Bank of India lifted its benchmark rate for the fourth consecutive time in September to curtail soaring inflation and to stem the decline in the rupee to a record low as the emerging markets encounter spillover effects from the policy normalization in advanced economies.

 The central bank projected consumer price inflation at 6.7 percent in the fiscal year 2022-23.